 - The Goliath Bird Eating Tarantula is the largest spider in the world, which can reach up to one foot long in body length and have fangs that are a full inch long!
 Don’t worry, its natural habitat is in the rainforests of South America.

+Getting rid of spiders is a common request, but finding a safe and effective method of pest control is crucial.
 The first thing you can do is keep a clean home, clear of clutter and debris.
-Spiders prefer to hide in sheltered, undisturbed areas such as behind an old bookshelf, in a rarely used closet, or down in a dark, dusty basement.
+They prefer to hide in sheltered, undisturbed areas such as behind an old bookshelf, in a rarely used closet, or down in a dark, dusty basement.

 Next, make sure you maintain a pest-free home.
 They won’t live somewhere without an adequate food source, so keeping other household pest problems under control will also control spiders.
 Don’t neglect repairing any damaged window screens, weather-stripping around doors, and any other small gaps or openings around your home that they might use to get inside.